-The Series A warrants and Series B warrants are in registered form, in each case pursuant to a warrant agreement between American Stock Transfer & Trust Company, LLC, as warrant agent, and us.
+The Series A warrants and Series B warrants are in registered form, in each case pursuant to a warrant agreement between American Stock Transfer & Trust Company, LLC, as warrant agent, and us, as amended to date.

-Our Series A warrants and Series B warrants are listed on the NASDAQ Global Market under the symbols "ONSIW" and "ONSIZ." respectively.
+Our Series A warrants and Series B warrants are listed on the NASDAQ Global Market under the symbols "ONSIW" and "ONSIZ," respectively.